Skip to main content

 Core Architecture & XML Abstraction Layer

 MJML operates as a declarative, XML-based abstraction layer that compiles into highly compatible, table-driven HTML.
 Unlike modern web frameworks that rely on CSS Grid or Flexbox, MJML enforces a strict component hierarchy optimized for legacy email clients.
-The compiler pipeline (mjml-cli / mjml-core) parses semantic tags and outputs nested <table> structures, automatically inlines CSS, and generates VML fallbacks where required.
+The compiler pipeline (mjml CLI / mjml-core) parses semantic tags and outputs nested <table> structures, automatically inlines CSS, and generates VML fallbacks where required.

 The foundational tag hierarchy maps directly to email layout primitives: